Home Tutorials Training Consulting Books Company Contact us

 }

 Go back to your extension point definition and add a choice to the extension point.
 For this select the extension entry, right-click on it and select New Choice.
 This defines how often the extension "client" can be provided by contributing plug-ins.
-We will set no restrictions (unbound).
+We will set it as unbounded (no restrictions).

 extensionpoint70